guodong/tobdd/Readme.md

-# Nanobdd
+# TOBDD
-First-ever high-performance thread-safe BDD (Binary Decision Diagrams) library.
+First-ever high-throughput thread-safe BDD (Binary Decision Diagrams) library for scalable data plane verification.

-As of our research, Nanobdd is currently the fastest BDD library available, achieving exceptional performance in various benchmarks and use cases.
+As of our research, TOBDD is currently the fastest BDD library available, achieving exceptional performance in various large-scale data plane verification benchmarks and use cases.

+> The project was originally named Nanobdd, but we will now refer to it as TOBDD to reflect its focus on throughput-optimized BDD operations.

 # Features
 - Fully **lock-free** concurrency